 Yes, We Have Bears In Florida!

-Black bears occupied all of the Florida mainland, including some coastal islands and larger keys before settlement by the early Europeans.
+Before settlement by the early Europeans, Florida black bears occupied all of the Florida mainland, including some coastal islands and larger keys.

 By the mid 1970’s, bear range decreased to 18% of its historic range, with bear populations remaining in several core areas of large public lands.

 Today, bears have re-occupied 45% of their historic range.

 Florida black bear range can be divided the state into 4 categories based on the locations of data collected by bear researchers, managers, as well as the public, which include calls for assistance, research and management captures, vehicle strikes, sightings, and research locations.
 Each category measures how frequently bears occur in the area: